Msawyer29/https---github.com-Msawyer29-javascript-tetris/README.md

 Some of the current functions/features:
 - Reset button
-- Status: Playing / Game Over (when tetrominos reach top of gameboard)
+- Status Display: Playing / Game Over (when tetrominos reach top of gameboard)
 - Controls A : move left, D : move right, S : move down, E : rotate
 - Generate random tetrominos, all 7 classic shapes
 - New shape falls at a speed of 1 line per second